Locally Consistent Parsing for Text Indexing in Small Space: Introduction

-\paragraph{Sparse Suffix Tree construction.} It is well-known that the $\SST$ of a set $B\subseteq[n]$ of suffixes can be built in $\O(|B|)$ time and space given the Sparse Suffix array (SSA) and the LCP array~\cite{KLAAP01} of $B$, which are the lexicographic order of the suffixes, and the longest common prefix of each adjacent suffixes due to this order, respectively.
+It is well-known that the $\SST$ of a set $B\subseteq[n]$ of suffixes can be built in $\O(|B|)$ time and space given the Sparse Suffix Array (SSA) and the LCP array~\cite{KLAAP01} of $B$, which are the lexicographic order of the suffixes, and the longest common prefix of each adjacent suffixes due to this order, respectively.
 Hence, our focus is on sorting the suffixes and on computing their LCP.
-To do so we divide the problem to two steps.
-First the algorithm selects a partitioning-set $P$ and builds the SSA of all suffixes starting at positions of $P$.
+Our algorithm works in two steps.
+At the beginning, the algorithm selects a partitioning set $P$ for $\tau=\frac n{|B|}$ and builds the SSA of all suffixes starting at positions of $P$.
 Then, the algorithm uses the SSA of $P$ to construct the SSA of $B$.

-We use a property that our partitioning-set selection algorithms induce on $P$.
-This property ensures that if two suffixes of positions in $P$ share a long prefix, then both prefixes are composed of the same blocks in the partitioning, except for possibly small portion at the end of the common prefix.
-Intuitively, the algorithm sorts the blocks and create a new string $S'_P$ of length $|P|$, such that the $i$'th character in $S'_P$ is the rank of the $i$'th block.
+Our novel technique for computing the SSA of $P$ is based on a special property that is guaranteed by our algorithms that selects partitioning sets.
+This property ensures that if two suffixes of positions from $P$ share a long prefix, then both prefixes are composed of the same blocks in the partitioning, except for possibly a small portion at the end of the common prefix.
+Intuitively, the algorithm sorts the blocks and creates a new string $S'_P$ of length $|P|$, such that the $i$th character in $S'_P$ is the rank of the $i$th block.
 Then, we prove that the lexicographic order of any two suffixes of $S$ starting at positions from $P$ is exactly the same as the lexicographic order of the corresponding suffixes of $S'_P$.
 The actual construction is a little bit more complicated since it is required to extend the blocks we sort in order to achieve the aforementioned result.